jasongdove/PuppetPlayers/README.md

 /puppet <username> join
 /puppet <username> spawn
 /puppet <username> spawn at <position> facing <rotation> in <dimension> in <gamemode>
+/puppet <username> shadow
 ```
 - The `join` subcommand spawns the specified puppet at its previous log-off position, this essentially simulates
 as if the player were joining the server themselves.
 - The `spawn` subcommand spawns the specified puppet at either a specified position or the position of the
 command executor if the position is not specified.
+- The `shadow` subcommand makes a puppet player join in the place of a currently online player.

 Once a player has joined the world, we can make the player leave by running the following command:
 ```